How To Store A Kayak

 A simple bungee cord or a strap that is not too tight can be used to tie the kayak's body to a structure on the wall.
 The kayak cannot fall over this way.

 You can attach the straps and bungee cords to studs you install in the wall or to a framework you manufacture and fix.
 You can also secure the kayak to wall pipes that aren't heated.

 Although You can store kayaks in a vertical orientation, this storage method should only be considered a short-term solution.
 Wintering a kayak in this manner is fine, but keeping a kayak for an extended period, such as a year or two, can damage the kayak.

-If a kayak is not adequately protected when stored long-term, it can be subject to animal damage.
+If a kayak is not adequately protected when stored long-term, the kayak can be subject to animal damage.

 The interior of sit-in kayaks is beautiful to rats since kayaks are a dry, safe place where they can make a home and raise a family.

 Also, rats will chew the kayak and its components, which will cause unnecessary damage.

 Keeping your kayak closed, including the cockpit of a sit-in kayak, and storing the kayak off the ground will prevent pests and other animals from getting in.

 Kayak would be best if you also raised kayaks off the ground to prevent pets from accidentally damaging them by jumping on kayaks or knocking kayaks over.

 Preparing a kayak for long periods is essential when the kayak will not receive any care.
 Before storing a kayak, You must thoroughly clean the kayak.

 Before washing or storing your kayak, remove all foam seats and other interior components.
 Mold can grow and thrive inside kayaks when these items absorb moisture during storage.

 Kayak seats and other soft materials can be cleaned and stored separately from the kayaks, such as in a storage box in a closet or garage.

-Clean water should be sprayed over the kayak to wash it.
-A sponge and dishwashing liquid in a bucket of warm water should be used to clean the kayak both inside and out.
+Kayaks should be washed with clean water.
+Kayak would be best if you used a sponge and dishwashing liquid in a bucket of warm water to clean the kayak inside and out.